thephpleague/period/README.md

 composer require league/period
 ```

-This will edit (or create) your `composer.json` file and automatically choose the most recenve version, foe example: `~1.0`
+This will edit (or create) your `composer.json` file and automatically choose the most recent version, for example: `~1.0`

 #### Going Solo